Steany/DevourCore/README.md

 ![Settings](./images/settings.png)

 - **Menu Keybind**
-  Change which key opens the DevourCore menu.
+  Change which keybind opens the DevourCore menu.

 - **Theme Color**
   Set the overall theme color for the client UI.